wantingmao01/wantingmao01.github.io/README.md

 ## About Me
-I’m a fourth-year undergrad at UC San Diego pursuing B.S. degrees in Data Science and Mathematics(Applied).
-I’m curious about Machine Learning models and their applications in inverse problems, vision, science, and many other fields, but I'm also willing and hoping to explore many other fields in CS, DS and Mathematics.
-I am looking forward to gaining more about these areas from my undergrad education and beyond.
+I'm a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, where I work with Prof. [Jim Rehg](https://rehg.org) as my advisor.
+My interest lies in Artificial Intelligence for Healtchcare, and I currently work in self-supervised learning methodologies for time-series data.
 My ultimate goal is to create a safer, happier, and more equitable world with all my knowledge.
 Borrowing the slogan of Bayer, my motto is
 >Science for a Better Life

-## Research Experience
+## Undergrad Research Experience
 1. [**Implementation of Distribution Testing Algorithms**](https://github.com/wujjohn/Implementation-of-Distribution-Testing-Algorithms) with Professor [Daniel M. Kane](https://cseweb.ucsd.edu/~dakane/)
    - _September 2021 - Present_
    - Volunteer Undergraduate Researcher at Early Research Scholars Program (ERSP)